andreeaiosip/click-a-book/README.md

 _Project purpose_: In this project, you'll build a full-stack site that allows your users to manage a common dataset about a particular domain.

-_Main Technologies Required_: HTML, CSS, JavaScript, Python+Flask, MongoDB.
+_Main Technologies Required_: HTML, CSS, JavaScript, Python, Flask, MongoDB.

 _Optional_: Additional libraries and external APIs.